Taker Protocol (TAKER) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Taker Protocol Historical Price

-According to the latest data gathered on Taker Protocol live price page, the current price of Taker Protocol is 0.005491USD.
+According to the latest data gathered on Taker Protocol live price page, the current price of Taker Protocol is 0.005377USD.
 The circulating supply of Taker Protocol(TAKER) is

 In the past 24 hours, Taker Protocol has shown a price movement of